pyrddlgym-project/pyRDDLGym/Developer_Notes/Ram_notes_todo.md

 Handle nested sum, product, exists operations.
     this will apply to cpfs, reward, constraints

+Handle AVG which is / n first

+Handle For all, and Exists statements

 # Simulator interface
 reach out to Mike